-Native to the mountains of the Caucasus and northern Iran.
+Chestnut-leaved oak is native to the mountains of the Caucasus and northern Iran.

-The acorns of the chestnut-leaved oak are flushed with orange at the base and although bitter, they are eaten by jays, squirrels and other wildlife.
+Fruits: The acorns of the chestnut-leaved oak are flushed with orange at the base and although bitter, they are eaten by jays, squirrels and other wildlife.
 However, this tends to be a last resort, the acorns being eaten only when other food supplies have run dry.
 The acorn cups have a diameter of 1.5-2.5 cm, and the acorns are 2.0-3.5 cm long.
 These closely resemble the acorns of the Turkey oak, which have similarly ‘mossy’ cups.

-Like that of many trees, the bark of Quercus castaneifolia changes with age.
+Bark: Like that of many trees, the bark of Quercus castaneifolia changes with age.
 At first it is black and smooth and later turns a dark grey and gains a ridged appearance.
 The bark can split or fissure as the tree’s girth increases with age.